Hot Take: Glamping Is Better in the Snow

 WhitePod Hotel

-On a small slope at the foot of the Swiss Alps, WhitePod Hotel’s 15 geodesic domes enjoy fantastic views of the surrounding mountains and the valley below.
-Most feature a wood-burning stove, plenty of knotty wood furniture, fresh white linens, and wool blankets, but there are also four suites, each with its own distinct style, such as the sleek black-and-white 007 pod suite or the Japanese-inspired Zen pod complete with soaking tub.
-Guests at the hotel have access to private ski slopes and miles of hiking and snowshoeing around the property; they can relax at the end of the day in a 1800s-era wooden chalet that includes a restaurant, fireplace, and Swedish spa.
+On a small slope at the foot of the Swiss Alps, WhitePod Hotel’s 19 geodesic domes enjoy fantastic views of the surrounding mountains and the valley below.
+Most feature a wood-burning stove, plenty of knotty wood furniture, and fresh white linens, but there are also four suites, each with its own distinct style, such as the tree-filled (yes, you read that right—trees inside the room) Forest Suite or the Japanese-inspired Zen pod complete with soaking tub.
+Guests at the hotel have access to private ski slopes and miles of hiking and snowshoeing trails around the property; they can relax at the end of the day in an 1800s-era wooden chalet that includes a restaurant, fireplace, and Swedish spa.

 This charming tree house in Montana features two spiral staircases.